 Duck Harbor Campground is located on Isle au Haut, a rugged island off the coast of Stonington, Maine.
 Remote and inaccessible to automobiles, Isle au Haut is linked to the mainland by mailboat.

-Five primitive sites are available at Duck Harbor from May 15 to October 15 by advance reservation.
 You must have a reservation to camp.
 Camping is permitted in designated sites only, and party size is limited to six persons per site.
-Facilities include:

 Five lean-to shelters, three-sided with roof and floor.
 Dimensions are 8' tall, 8' deep, and 12.5' wide.
 Use of tents is limited to what can fit inside the shelters.